bspeco/VAPinCOVID19/README.md

 # Microbiome Analyses
 The following files contain code used for microbiome analyses.
 1_Format_Input_files.html is used to format the input files.
 2_Coronavirus_percent.html is used to calculate the percent of reads assigned to SARS-CoV-2 in each sample.
 3_Calculate_Alpha_Beta.html is used to calculate the alpha and beta diversity.
-4_Heatmap_Top_Vap_Species.html is used to generate the heatmaps in Figure 6.
+4_Heatmap_Top_Vap_Species_byVAPCAT.html is used to generate the heatmaps in Figure 6.
-5_Find_divergent_taxa.html is used to perform statistical analysis on the most abundant taxa.